 I hope you will learn something new in my article.
 You can find the patterns on the photos in my Etsy Shop and on my Website (prettythingsbykatja.com).
-Use the code BESTOFCROCHET, and get 20% off, or join my Email list and get a coupon for 50% off your first order.
+Use the code BESTOFCROCHET, and get 20% off.
 Thank you.

 Ruth Bader Ginsburg became the second female justice of the U.S. Supreme Court.
 Born in 1933 in Brooklyn, New York, Bader taught at Rutgers University Law School and then at Columbia University, where she became its first female tenured professor.

 She served as the director of the Women’s Rights Project of the American Civil Liberties Union during the 1970s.
 She was appointed to the U.S. Court of Appeals for the District of Columbia in 1980.